-Wireless technology can offer a cost-effective option for businesses connecting a large number of devices.
+Wireless technology in IIoT can offer a cost-effective option for businesses connecting a large number of devices.
 While the upfront costs can be high, the flexibility offered to growing businesses can lead to better value in the long term.
 However, if your company aims to automate a single part reliably and securely then wired automation can make good business sense due to its fidelity.
 Remember that the larger the wired network, the more expensive it is to install, maintain and manage.

 As the IoT continues to grow towards the 30 billion devices forecast by Statista, businesses are faced with decisions about how best to connect their equipment.
 While wired technology offers a trustworthy option, businesses looking to scale up their connectivity in the long term may find wireless technology is more suited to them.